 The Trustee shall refrain from activity that could conflict with the proper execution and management of the Permanent Fund or that could impair their ability to make impartial investment decisions.
-Any business or personal relationships with investment counterparties shall be disclosed to the CFO and the Texas Ethics Commission.
+Any business or personal relationships with investment counterparties shall be disclosed to the CFO Chief Financial Officer/Director of Finance and the Texas Ethics Commission.